amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs_id.rst

        .. note:: From the workflows page, on the right side, click **Recent Activity**, select **Ingest details** under the job, and copy the job id from the open dialog box.

-.. endpoint-get-ingest-jobs-request-parameters-end
+.. endpoint-get-ingest-jobs-id-request-parameters-end

-.. _endpoint-get-ingest-jobs-request-examples:
+.. _endpoint-get-ingest-jobs-id-request-examples:

 Request examples
 --------------------------------------------------

-.. endpoint-get-ingest-jobs-request-examples-start
+.. endpoint-get-ingest-jobs-id-request-examples-start

 The following examples show how to send requests to the **/ingest/jobs/{id}** endpoint.

-.. endpoint-get-ingest-jobs-request-examples-end
+.. endpoint-get-ingest-jobs-id-request-examples-end

-.. _endpoint-get-ingest-jobs-request-example-curl:
+.. _endpoint-get-ingest-jobs-id-request-example-curl:

 cURL
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-.. endpoint-get-ingest-jobs-request-example-curl-start
+.. endpoint-get-ingest-jobs-id-request-example-curl-start

 The following example shows how to use cURL to send a request to the **ingest/jobs/{id}** endpoint.